susannawinkelbauer/StraitFlux/README.md

 Activate your environment and start calculations.

 # Usage and testing
 `Examples.ipynb` contains some easy examples to get started with the calculations.
-Additionally the Folder `Data\` contains files needed for those calculations.
+Data files used in the notebook may be downloaded via ESGF (https://esgf-node.llnl.gov/search/cmip6/).

 # Attribution